AlrzAmini/interview-teacher-profile/README.md

 - Code structure and readability.
 - Use of ViewModels & MVC conventions.
 - Clean UI with Bootstrap 3 or 5.
-- Extra features are a plus.

 ## How to run
 1. Clone repository.
-2. Open the MVC project in Visual Studio 2019+.
+2. Create a new ASP.NET MVC project in Visual Studio 2019+ targeting .NET Framework 4.8.
-3. Restore NuGet packages.
+3. Implement the Teacher Profile page according to the instructions in INSTRUCTIONS.md.
-4. Run the project and open `/Teacher/Profile/1` (or whichever route provided).
+4. Run the MVC project in Visual Studio and navigate to your implemented route (e.g., /Teacher/Profile/{id}).